JoaoMarcelo-J/JoaoMarcelo-J/README.md

 <br>

-<p>💻 this is the page of a technology lover ❤️ and software engineer  </p>
+<p>💻 this is the page of a technology and web3 lover ❤️ software engineer  </p>

 <br>